 People often ask me, “don’t you worry about the isolation of working at home?”

-I know more about my neighbors than I might ever have before, since they are part of my little social interactions through the day.
+I know more about my neighbors than I might ever have before, since they are part of my little social interactions throughout the day.

 8. Appreciate the rewards